obsidian-tasks-group/obsidian-tasks/docsv2/getting-started/index.md

 -   [ ] Task with block link _works_ 📅 2021-04-09 ^e5bebf
 ```

-If you are concerned that some values in a task are not being parsed as you intended, perhaps because a task is not being found by Tasks searches, you can view the task in the [‘Create or edit Task’ Modal]({{ site.baseurl }}{% link getting-started/create-or-edit-task.md %}).
+If you are concerned that some values in a task are not being parsed as you intended, perhaps because a task is not being found by Tasks searches, you can view the task in the [[getting-started/create-or-edit-task|‘Create or edit Task’ Modal]].

 If there are any **Tasks emojis visible in the Description field**, close the modal and delete or move to the left any unrecognised text.